dmitriy-kudlovich/Unit/README.md

 [Watch demo online](http://kudlovichdv.com/porojects/unit/index.html)

 ## About the project
-A landing is made with OwlCarousel and mobile devices adaptation.
+It is a landing which is made with OwlCarousel and mobile devices adaptation.

 ## Used technologies:
 * HTML5